approov/web-quickstart-fingerprintjs-javascript/README.md

 In a real world scenario the shapes endpoint would be an endpoint that you want to protect from being exploited/abused from unauthorized clients, like bots or modified web apps.

-To protect this endpoints you decide to start using Approov with FirngerprintJS.
+To protect this endpoints you decide to start using Approov with FingerprintJS.
 To simulate the web app working with an API enpoint protected with Approov edit `shapes-app/unprotected/assets/js/app.js` and change the `API_VERSION` to `v2`, like this:

 ```js
 const API_VERSION = "v2"